schism-dev/schism/docs/input-output/param.md

 If `iloadtide=2`, a simple scaling specified by `loadtide_coef` is used to reduce the gravity.
 If `iloadtide=3`, the scaling is dependent on the local depth _a la_ Stepanov & Hughes (2004), with a maximum value of `loadtide_coef`.
-If `iloadtide=4`, SAL is calculated using spherical harmonics on a global 1-degree Gaussian grid.
+If `iloadtide=4`, SAL is calculated using spherical harmonics on a global regular 1-degree longitude-latitude grid (360 x 181 points, including both poles).
 `nstep_sal` sets the calculation interval in time steps for this option.
 It must be at least 1 and defaults to 1.
 SAL is calculated on the first step after initialization, then every `nstep_sal` steps.
 The most recently calculated SAL field is used between calculations.